RevokeCash/revoke.cash/README.md

 ### Adding a new network

-Adding a new network is relatively straightforward as you only need to change two files: `lib/utils/chains.ts` and `cypress/e2e/chains.cy.ts`.
+Adding a new network is relatively straightforward as you only need to change three files: `lib/utils/chains.ts`, `cypress/e2e/chains.cy.ts` and `locales/en/networks.json`.

 #### Prerequisites